-- (1) Credit transfer can be carried out by Diploma, Undergraduate, Master's, and Doctoral students. - (2) Students can make credit transfer in one semester or more at other universities cooperating with YSU. - (3) The periods of study in credit transfer is calculated as parts of the whole periods of study. - (4) Credit transfer is made to the same or equivalent courses to those listed in the YSU curriculum. - (5) Credit transfer students must be registered as active students of YSU. - (6) Domestic study programs and/or state universities where credit transfer is made must be accredited at least B. - (7) International universities for taking credit transfer must be recognized by the Ministry of Research, Technology, and Higher Education. - (8) The number of credits that can be accredited is no more than 25% (twenty five percent) of the total credits that must be taken by students. - (9) The procedure for credit transfer is regulated by the Rector's Regulation on the YSU Credit Transfer Guide.
+- (1) Credit transfer can be carried out by Diploma, Bachelors', Master's, and Doctoral students. - (2) Students can make credit transfer in one semester or more at other universities cooperating with YSU. - (3) The periods of study in credit transfer is calculated as parts of the whole periods of study. - (4) Credit transfer is made to the same or equivalent courses to those listed in the YSU curriculum. - (5) Credit transfer students must be registered as active students of YSU. - (6) Domestic study programs and/or state universities where credit transfer is made must be accredited at least B. - (7) International universities for taking credit transfer must be recognized by the Ministry of Research, Technology, and Higher Education. - (8) The number of credits that can be accredited is no more than 25% (twenty five percent) of the total credits that must be taken by students. - (9) The procedure for credit transfer is regulated by the Rector's Regulation on the YSU Credit Transfer Guide.

-Part Three Double Degree Article 32
+Part Three Double Degree

-- (1) Double Degree Programs can be held within the same field of study programs in YSU. - (2) A study program can hold Double Degree Programs through collaborations with study programs of the same field in other universities.

-- (3) Cooperation in the implementation of Double Degree Programs with study programs of the same field in other universities is stated in the form of Cooperation Agreement. - (4) The implementation of the Double Degree Program is regulated by the Rector's Regulation.
+- (1) Double Degree Programs can be held by both foreign and domestic universities with the same field of study programs. - (2) A study program can hold Double Degree Programs through collaborations with study programs of the same field in other universities. - (3) Cooperation in the implementation of Double Degree Programs with study programs of the same field in other universities is stated in the form of Cooperation Agreement. - (4) The implementation of the Double Degree Program is regulated by Rector's Regulation.

-Part Four Joint Degree Article 33
+Part Four Joint Degree

-- (1) Joint Degree Programs are held by study programs of the with study programs of the same field in other domestic or international universities. - (2) Joint Degree Programs are regulated by the Rector's Regulation.
+- (1) Joint Degree Programs are held by study programs with the same field in other domestic or foreign universities. - (2) Joint Degree Programs are regulated by Rector's Regulation.

-Part Five Double Study Article 34
+Part Five Double Study

-- (1) Students are prohibited from concurrently studying at other state universities. - (2) Violation of this prohibition cause students to be declared resigned.
+- (1) Students are prohibited from concurrently studying at other state universities. - (2) Violation of this prohibition causes students to be declared resigned.